AppItNetwork/yii2-wordpress-themes/README.md

 # yii2-wordpress-themes
-Uses wordpress themes on Yii2
+Yii2 extension for using wordpress themes with the framework